dojo/docs/dojox/charting.rst

 TouchIndicator
 --------------

-This action display a data indicator on the the chart when touching the chart.
+This action display a data indicator on the chart when touching the chart.
 If there is a single touch point the data indicator displays the value of the data point closest to the touch point.
 If there are two touch points the data indicator display the data variation between the two touch points.

 TouchIndicator supports several additional parameters: